a research associate

 at Harvard University in the School of Engineering and

 objective is to develop new types of devices that will

 to deepen the understanding of physical phenomena in

 I completed my Ph.D. at Princeton University in the group of Antoine Kahn in the Department of Electrical Engineering.
 In my doctoral work I investigated the physics of molecular doping in organic semiconductor materials.

 My other scientific interests are in renewable and alternative energy sources; electronic properties of nanostructures; and medical applications of electronic devices.
 And outside of science, my hobbies include soccer, tae kwon do, dj-ing, traveling, and doing the NY Times crossword.

-Some of my Ph.D. work has been featured on Discovery.com, and an image I made for a "Science as Art" competition is now the cover art for the 6th edition of The Science and Engineering of Materials by Askeland, Fulay, and Wright.
+This image I made for a "Science as Art" competition was used as the cover art for the 6th edition of The Science and Engineering of Materials by Askeland, Fulay, and Wright:

 To view my CV, please click here.